jdmonin/JSettlers2/doc/Readme.developer.md

 - If your Eclipse's File -> Import dialog doesn't have a "Gradle" option:
     - Help -> Eclipse Marketplace -> Search -> Find "buildship"
       ("Buildship Gradle Integration, by Eclipse Buildship Project")
-        - Buildship 2.x runs on JDK 7 or newer, eclipse 4.2 or newer
         - Buildship 3.x runs on JDK 8 or newer, eclipse 4.3 or newer
     - Install
     - If prompted to restart Eclipse, do so